DevMountain/simulation-restaurant/README.md

 ## Browsing View

-* User can view all products available for purchase/checkout
+* User can view all items available for purchase
-* User can filter books by genre / availability
+* User can filter books by meal
-* User can reset an applied filter to see a list of all books again
+* User can reset an applied filter to see a list of all items again
-* User can navigate to Book Details View by clicking on the books in the list
+* User can navigate to Item Details View by clicking on the items in the list
-* User can navigate to Add Book View
+* User can navigate to Add Item View
 * User can logout and be redirected back to the Auth View

-## Book Details View
+## Details View

-* User is able to add book to cart from here
+* User is able to add item to cart from here
-* User is able to navigate to Edit Book View
+* User is able to navigate to Edit Item View
-* User is able to delete a book from the database
+* User is able to delete a item from the database
   * This should redirect the user back to the Browsing View
 * User is able to navigate to previous view
-* User should be redirected to the Browsing View after adding the book to the cart
+* User should be redirected to the Browsing View after adding the item to the cart

-## Edit Book View
+## Edit View

-* User populates an editable section based on the selected books details to update and change information about book
+* User populates an editable section based on the selected item's details to update and change information about the item
 * User is able to navigate to previous view, canceling the edit
 * User should be redirected to the Browsing View on completion

-## Add Book View
+## Add View
-* User can add a new book to the library with all the appropriate values
+* User can add a new item to the menu with all the appropriate values
-  * Title, Author, Genre, Description, img url, (The book should start in stock by default)
-  * User can see a preview of the image
-    * The image cannot break out of the preview container if the image is bigger
-    * The preview container's size should remain static
+  * Name, Price, and Description
-* User is able to navigate to previous view, canceling the addition of a new book
+* User is able to navigate to previous view, canceling the addition of a new item
 * User should be redirected to the Browsing View on completion

-## Checkout / Cart View
+## Cart View
 * User is able to remove an item from cart and cart is updated
 * User can checkout
-  * Should add the books in the cart to the user's bookshelf
-  * Should clear the cart
+  * Thi should clear the cart
-  * Should update books from in stock to out of stock
 * User should be redirected to the Browsing View on checkout

-## Bookshelf View
-* User can see list of books currently checked out on their account
-* User can return books
-  * Should remove the book from the user's shelf
-  * Should update the books from out of stock to in stock

 # Technical Requirements - Back-end
 * The back-end should be created using express.